astorfi/TensorFlow-World-Resources/docs/source/content/howtocode.rst

 Reading data and input pipeline
 -------------------------------

-The first part is always how to prepare data and how to providing the pipeline to feed it to TensorFlow.
+The first part is always how to prepare data and how to provide the pipeline to feed it to TensorFlow.
 Usually providing the input pipeline can be complicated, even more than the structure design!